tsui-david/system-design-course/lessons/concept_caching_2.md

 @question What is stored in a cache?

+@hint Caches are most optimal when they remain consistent and don't have to reach back to the persistence layer.
+What type of data remains consistent over time?

 @answer *Caching should be used when the requested data is read frequently and updated infrequently*.
 Therefore, certain types of content lend themselves more readily to benefit from caching.
 Some of this content is:
 - Logos and brand images
 - Non-rotating images in general (navigation icons, etc)